-There are a number of sources of vitamin D in the diet.
-Milk is universally fortified with vitamin D and some yogurts are as well.
-Salmon, tuna, fortified whole grain cereals, and eggs are also excellent dietary sources.
-Direct sunlight helps the body to manufacture an active form of vitamin D as well.
-Finally, you can obtain vitamin D as a vitamin supplement.
-Infants require 400 IU (international units) while children require 600 IU.
-Infants who are exclusively breastfed require this vitamin supplement but toddlers and older kids typically can obtain an adequate amount through diet and sun exposure.
-At Premier, we test for vitamin D levels at 10 years.
-If you have questions or concerns, please feel free to contact us at any time.
-I am including a link to a nice JAMA primer on vitamin D here. (bit.ly/2JwqcO8)
+There are several sources of vitamin D in the diet.
+Milk is universally fortified with vitamin D, and some yogurts are as well.
+Salmon, tuna, fortified whole grain cereals, and eggs are excellent dietary sources.
+Direct sunlight also helps the body manufacture an active form of vitamin D. Finally, you can obtain vitamin D as a vitamin supplement.
+Infants require 400 IU (international units), while children require 600 IU.
+Infants who are exclusively breastfed require this vitamin supplement, but toddlers and older kids typically can obtain an adequate amount through diet and sun exposure.
+At Premier Pediatrics, we test for vitamin D levels at ten years old.